 Very little!
 It depends on the activity you choose but the less you bring, the better.
-A pair of togs and a towel if you are going for a dip in the wilds, a bivvy bag if you are going to sleep under the stars, a load of Fulfil bars for sustenance and a portable camping stove for your morning coffee.
+A pair of togs and a towel if you are going for a dip in the wilds, a bivvy bag if you are going to sleep under the stars, food and a portable camping stove for your morning coffee.
 But most importantly, an open mind and a sense of adventure!

 Why It’s Important:

 We really believe that there is so much more to life than what we settle for.
 Introducing a microadventure into your schedule just once a month will honestly change your life.
 It will broaden your mind and make you a happier, healthier person.

 The concept at its very core is about getting creative and coming up with simple ideas to get you out into nature.
 It’s about having something to look forward to during the work week when life is getting you down.
 And we believe it’s especially important now, as winter once again rolls in, to try and not get stuck back into that mindnumbing routine of not doing anything after work except going for the odd pint.
 Use that 5 to 9!

 Here are five super accessible adventures you can have within a stone’s throw of your office: